|

 a BMW bolt pattern.

 I wanted a wheel larger than 15 inches, closer to 17 inches if possible (like my current wheels), because I wanted it to clear my larger front brakes if at all possible (and IT DOES).
 I wanted the spare tire diameter to be fairly close, if possible, to the same diameter as the 225/45-17 tires I have (24.9 inches tall).
 And the spare tire would ultimately need to be narrow enough to fit inside the spare tire well in the trunk.
-Plus I really wanted a NORMAL tire, not a space-saver temporary spare.
+Plus I really wanted a NORMAL tire, not a stupid space-saver temporary spare.
 And it needed to be inexpensive.
 It wasn't easy finding a wheel I liked, since many BMW wheels are much wider than I wanted (many are 8 to 10 inches).
 I would have preferred a 17 inch wheel with a 6 or 6.5 inch width.
-I found a couple, but then I searched for an appropriate 17 inch tire.
-I could NOT find at tire I liked in 17 inches.
-I discovered it's hard to find a 17 inch tire narrow enough to fit a 6.5 inch wheel, yet tall enough to be close to 24.9 inches.
-Try searching.
-17 inch sizes seem to begin at 195/50 and stay in low profiles, unless you want a really tall space saver.
+I found a couple like that, but then I searched for an appropriate 17 inch tire.
+I was disappointed to discover I could NOT find a tire I liked in 17 inches.
+I discovered it's really, really hard to find a 17 inch tire narrow enough to fit a 6.5 inch wheel, yet tall enough to be close to 24.9 inches.
+Try searching yourself.
+17 inch sizes seem to begin at 195/50 and it stays in low profiles, unless you want a really tall space saver tire.
+A 195 width tire would be too wide for a 240 spare tire well.
+So a 17 inch spare was OUT OF THE PICTURE.
 While searching for wheels, I found lots of USED space-saver spares on eBay.
 Those all seemed to have a 3.5 or 4 inch width.
-That is too narrow for me.
+That's too narrow for me.
 Plus have you seen how damned expensive used BMW space-savers are on eBay???
 They think they're gold plated.
 Finally I found this new steel wheel on eBay (pictured below).
 It was $80.
 Sold by https://www.motorcitycustoms.com.
-It's a steel wheel, SIZE: 16 x 6.5 inches (5x120, 72.56 mm center) with an ET (offset) of +32 mm.
+It's a steel wheel, SIZE: 16 x 6.5 inches (BMW 5x120, 72.56 mm center) with an ET (offset) of +32 mm.
 Listed as Part Number X-50610R.
 Then I found the below Federal tire in size 175/60-16.
 It was all just barely narrow enough to fit nicely in the spare tire well. |

 If you need a 16 inch BMW wheel for a spare like this, I have one extra available CHEAP in my Used Parts Page: https://www.prancingmoose.com/usedvolvoparts.html |